Qwolar

 The Hearth is a giant and infamous tavern located at the central crossroads of Qwolar, a meeting place where disillusioned immortals gather to drink away their despair, drowning centuries of ennui in tankards of ale and stronger brews.
 The tavern itself is a sprawling structure, cobbled together from history's long-forgotten relics, its walls lined with faded banners and artifacts from forgotten wars all over the world.

 Inside the air is thick with smoke and laughter.
-Arguments flare and die just as quickly, as those who have already held countless debates find no new ground to cover.
-Whenever a Stranger passes through there is a spark of life in the drunken immortals, demanding any novel story or experience from an outsider.
-For most, Rouge’s Hearth is where they wait for the apocalypse, chasing oblivion one drink at a time.
+Arguments burn hot and are snuffed just as quickly.
+Whenever a stranger passes through, the drunken immortals flock to them, demanding any novel story or experience from an outsider.
+For most, Rogue’s Hearth is where they wait for the apocalypse, chasing oblivion one drink at a time.

 Bander's Hill

 In the center of Bander’s Hill is a modest restaurant surrounded by a small, well-tended farm.
-Despite the lack of a need for sustenance among Qwolar’s denizens, the act of growing and consuming food has become a novelty.
-The farm produces an array of vegetables, lovingly cultivated by the residents.
-To these immortals, the mundane has become extraordinary.
-The restaurant bustles with laughter and conversation, as the patrons savor their meals and pretend, if only for a while, that they are alive once more, fighting against the stagnation of eternal existence.
+Despite not needing to eat, the act of growing and consuming food has become a novelty.
+The farm produces vegetables carefully cultivated by the residents.
+They yearn to care about the little things, to feel finite and see importance in everyday life and allow the mundane to become extraordinary.
+The restaurant bustles with laughter and conversation, as the patrons savor their meals and play their roles.
+Pretending, if only for a while, that they are alive once more, fighting against the stagnation of Qwolar.

 Logos